 Dear Reader,

-Hope you enjoy this issue!
+Farewell, and hope you enjoy this issue.

 Dr. Roy Yuen-chi Lau

-FRSPH, MIET, MRSC, MSB, CBiol, CSci, MRACI CChem
+PhD, DBA, MPH, MMedSc, MA, BSc, FRSPH, MIET, MRSC, MSB, CBiol, CSci, MRACI CChem

 Editor-in-Chief